Finkch/finchutil/README.md

 `revive` opens the target's primary working tabs, those being the `main.lua`, `gfx/0.gfx`, `map/0.map`, and `sfx/0.sfx`.
 If no target is specified, it uses `/ram/cart`.

 Caution!
 Picotron is still in development and revive has buggy behaviour when the target is already in memory; saving may not work propery.
 Use this function at your own risk.

+## startup.lua

+This startup file launches an instance of the terminal in the tooltray.
+It occupies a region in the top left of the tray, from the left side of the screen to just next to the current time.